THE WAGE SUBSIDY

-This is still available until 31 December 2023 and is available for small businesses, including sole traders and the self-employed, impacted by COVID-19 to support their cash flow needs.
+This is available until 31 December 2023 and is available for small businesses, including sole traders and the self-employed, impacted by COVID-19 to support their cash flow needs.

 If you've previously applied for this loan and have fully repaid it, you can apply again.